Environmental Sustainability

 We take pride in maintaining a clean, green natural setting for our guests and staff to enjoy.
 Our aim is to provide our guests with the best stay possible whilst maintaining the lowest impact possible on the environment.

-We have recently adapted to using the phrase Kaitiakitanga and Manaakitanga which means to care for, protect and manage our piece of Aotearoa.
+Here at Napier Beach TOP 10, we like to acknowledge and use the phrase Kaitiakitanga and Manaakitanga, which means to care for, protect and manage our piece of Aotearoa.